Rabbinical Council of America

-The Rabbinical Council of America (RCA) is one of the world's largest organizations of Orthodox rabbis; it is affiliated with The Union of Orthodox Jewish Congregations of America, more commonly known as the Orthodox Union (OU).
-It is the main professional rabbinical association within Modern Orthodox in the United States.
-Most rabbis of the RCA belong to Modern Orthodox Judaism.
+The Rabbinical Council of America (RCA) is an organization of Orthodox rabbis; it is affiliated with The Union of Orthodox Jewish Congregations of America, more commonly known as the Orthodox Union (OU).
+It is one of the two main professional rabbinical association within Modern Orthodox in the United States along with the International Rabbinic Fellowship.
+Many rabbis of the RCA are graduates of the Rabbi Isaac Elchanan Theological Seminary of Yeshiva University or otherwise identify with Modern Orthodox Judaism.